-We and MCC Advisors have submitted an exemptive application to the SEC to permit us to negotiate the terms of coinvestments if our board of directors determines that it would be advantageous for us to co-invest with other funds managed by MCC Advisors or its affiliates in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
-See "Certain Relationships and Related Party Transactions".
+We and MCC Advisors have submitted an exemptive application to the SEC to permit us to negotiate the terms of co-investments if our board of directors determines that it would be advantageous for us to co-invest with other funds managed by MCC Advisors or its affiliates in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+See "Certain Relationships and Related Party Transactions"

 Affiliates of MCC Advisors currently, and may in the future, have other clients with similar or competing investment objectives, including private funds and managed accounts that are continuing to seek capital commitments and will pursue an investment strategy similar to our strategy.
 In serving these clients, MCC Advisors and its affiliates may have obligations to other clients or investors in those entities.
-Our investment objective may overlap with such affiliated investment funds. accounts or other investment vehicles.
+Our investment objective may overlap with such affiliated investment funds, accounts or other investment vehicles.
 MCC Advisors' allocation procedures are designed to allocate investment opportunities among the investment vehicles managed by MCC Advisors and its affiliates in a manner consistent with its obligations under the Advisers Act.
 If two or more investment vehicles with similar investment strategies are actively investing, MCC Advisors will seek to allocate investment opportunities among eligible accounts on an alternating basis that is fair and equitable over time and consistent with its allocation policy.
-See "Risks - Risks Related to Our Business - There are significant potential conflicts of interest that could affect our investment returns" and " - Conflict related to obligations MCC Advisors' investment committee, MCC Advisors or its affiliates have to other clients".
-Additionally, under our incentive fee structure, MCC Advisors may benefit when we recognize capital gains and, because MCC Advisors determines when a holding is sold, MCC Advisors controls the timing of the recognition of capital gains.
-See "Risks - Risks Related to Our Business - There are significant potential conflicts of interest that could affect our investment returns" and " - Our incentive fee structure may create incentives for MCC Advisors that are not fully aligned with the interests of our stockholders".
+See "Risks Related to Our Business - There are significant potential conflicts of interest that could affect our investment returns" and " - Conflict related to obligations MCC Advisors' investment committee, MCC Advisors determines when a holding is sold, MCC Advisors controls the timing of the recognition of capital gains.
+See "Risks Related to Our Business - There are significant potential conflicts of interest that could affect our investment returns" and " - Our incentive fee structure may create incentives for MCC Advisors that are not fully aligned with the interests of our stockholders".
 In addition, because the base management fee that we will pay to MCC Advisors is based on our average adjusted gross assets, MCC Advisors may benefit when we incur indebtedness.